-It is important to determine whether your organization is a non-qualified church-controlled organization (“non-QCCO”) or a qualified church-controlled organization (“QCCO”) because the requirements under the final regulations are more extensive for non-QCCOs.
+It is important to determine whether your organization is a qualified church-controlled organization (“QCCO”) or a non-qualified church-controlled organization (“non-QCCO”), because the requirements under the 403(b) regulations are more extensive for non-QCCOs.

 - offers goods, services, or facilities for sale, other than on an incidental basis, to the general public, other than goods, services, or facilities which are sold at a nominal charge which is substantially less than the cost of providing such goods, services, or facilities; and